mokranekadri/Bank-account-kata/README.md

 ## Overview:

-### The application allow to have multiple account.
+- The application offers the possibility to have multiple accounts.
 For each account multiple operation
-### A bank account has a unique identifier.
+- A bank account has a unique identifier.
 It represented by a balance and a list of operations which could be a deposit or a withdrawal.
-### An operation is categorised(deposit or a withdrawal), have an amount, occurence date and a unique Id.
+- An operation is categorised(deposit or a withdrawal), have an amount, occurence date and a unique Id.
 Each operation is linked to a specific account.

 ## This application offers 4 Endpoints allowing: